jonnonz1/nz-statute-book/acts/public/2026/ngati-haua-claims-settlement-act-2026.md

 This Act is the Ngāti Hāua Claims Settlement Act 2026.

 ### 2 Commencement
-This Act comes into force on the day after the date on which it receives the Royal assent.
+This Act comes into force on 10 February 2026.

 ## Part 1 — Preliminary matters, historical account, acknowledgements and apology, and settlement of historical claims